wp-plugins/widget-wrangler/README.txt

 1. Add the function 'ww_dynamic_sidebar('sidebar_slug');' to your template

 == Frequently Asked Questions ==

+= How do I display a single widget within a Page's content? =

+Widget Wrangler comes with built in shortcode support for each widget.
+To show a single widget in a content area, use the shortcode pattern of [ww_widget id={post_id}]. ie. [ww_widget id=240] where 240 is the post_id of the widget.

 = How do I display my widgets? =